acode/FunctionScript/README.md

 ## Why FunctionScript?

 FunctionScript is intended primarily to provide a scaffold to build and deliver APIs easily.
-It works best in conjunction with the [Standard Library](https://stdlib.com/) platform which consumes the FunctionScript API definitions, hosts the code, generates documentation from the definitions, and automatically handles versioning and environment management.
+It works best as a part of the [Autocode](https://autocode.com/) platform which consumes the FunctionScript API definitions, hosts the code, generates documentation from the definitions, and automatically handles versioning and environment management.
 The reason we've open sourced the language specification